Hadith 27 & 28 — The Inner Compass and the Outer Path

 Part One

-Brothers, we return today to our study of Imam Nawawi's forty hadiths, picking up where we left off before Ramadan with two teachings that give the believer his two compasses.
-Hadith 27 gives us the compass inside the chest — the measure of righteousness that Allah placed in the heart of every sincere believer.
-Hadith 28 gives us the compass outside — the Sunnah of the Prophet ﷺ and the path of those he trained to carry the religion after him.
-Inner guide.
-Outer guide.
-Together they keep a man straight when everything around him is trying to twist him.
+Brothers, we return to Imam Nawawi's forty hadiths, picking up where we left off before Ramadan with two teachings that give the believer his two compasses.
+Hadith 27 is the compass inside the chest.
+Hadith 28 is the compass outside — the Sunnah of the Prophet ﷺ and the path of those he trained.
+Inner guide and outer guide, together, keep a man straight when everything around him is trying to twist him.

-Let us begin with Hadith 27, narrated by An-Nawwas bin Sam'an, may Allah be pleased with him.
+Hadith 27 is narrated by An-Nawwas bin Sam'an, may Allah be pleased with him.
 The Prophet ﷺ said:

 [Hadith,Sahih Muslim,"Righteousness is good character, and sin is what wavers in your soul and you would hate for people to find out about it."]

-Imam Nawawi also includes a second narration of this same hadith, from Wabisah bin Ma'bad, may Allah be pleased with him.
-Wabisah said: I came to the Messenger of Allah ﷺ and he said:
+Imam Nawawi also includes a second narration from Wabisah bin Ma'bad, may Allah be pleased with him:

 [Hadith,Musnad Ahmad and Sunan al-Darimi (hasan),"You have come to ask about righteousness?
 I said: Yes.
 He said: Consult your heart.
 Righteousness is that about which the soul feels at peace and the heart feels tranquil.
 And sin is what wavers in the soul and rebounds back and forth in the chest, even though people give you their opinion in its favor again and again."]